 Learning how to write a good article is the only way you’re going to make money blogging.
 A good article attracts a lot of traffic and keeps them on the page because it fulfills an emotional need succinctly, solves a problem, educates, or inspires –and in a lot of cases, puts a solution in front of your readers that can potentially line your pocket.

 Evergreen content has a longer shelf life because it discusses key topics that age better than passing fads.
 Being able to create SEO-friendly content for your blog that doesn’t lose relevance over and over again is a great way to build a blog that’s an asset which matures over time.

-If you want to master how to be a good blogger and keep online audiences coming back over time, your post writing strategy must be focused on content quality that has a demand, solves a problem, and does so better than anyone else.
+If you want to master how to write a successful blog and keep online audiences coming back over time, your post writing strategy must be focused on content quality that has a demand, solves a problem, and does so better than anyone else.

 Here are 24 tips that will show you how to write a good article.